** EDIT – as of February 2022, Stripe has removed astrology from the high-risk category, though it’s always best to check the fine print!

 Recently some members who use Stripe have been advised by Stripe that their accounts are being closed due to astrology being categorised as a restricted business.
 Stripe has somehow placed astrology in a category of high-risk businesses, along with many others including bankruptcy lawyers, computer technical support, travel reservation services and clubs, airlines, cruises, prepaid phone cards… the list is long and you can see it here.
 Stripe and their financial partners, including Mastercard and Visa, don’t want to take on the high cost of administration for these businesses.

 Glenn Mitchell, as AFAN’s Legal Chair, reached out to Stripe earlier this week, to educate them that astrologers are not psychic or fortune-tellers and therefore pose no more risk for financial services than the typical business.
-Their response was clear that they do recognise astrology as a legal business however, astrology is classified a high-risk business by their financial partners and as such, they do not allow astrologers to use their service.
+Their response was clear that they do recognise astrology as a legal business however, astrology is classified as a high-risk business by their financial partners and as such, they do not allow astrologers to use their service.
 Basically, the risk measured is against refunds and admin fees and their statistics must show our field as having a higher risk.

 Unfortunately, as Stripe is a corporate entity, they have the right to restrict access to their services, much like each of us as astrologers have the right to not offer our services to some clients.
 So AFAN doesn’t have much legal recourse to demand they change their terms of service.
 This is a real reminder to read all the terms and conditions of any contract you sign.